Membership Leakage in Label-Only Exposures: Related Works

+Various research has shown that machine learning models are vulnerable to security and privacy attacks.
+In this section, we mainly survey the domains that are most relevant to us.

-Membership inference attack has been successfully performed in various data domains, ranging form biomedical data~\cite{BBHM16,HZHBTWB19,HSRDTMPSNC08} to mobility traces~\cite{PTC18}.
-Shokri et al.~\cite{shokri2017membership} present the first membership inference attack against machine learning models.
-The general idea behind is to use multiple shadow models to generate data to train multiple attacks models (one for each class).
-These attack models take the target sample’s confidence scores as input.
-Salem et al.~\cite{SZHBFB19} later present another attack by gradually relaxing the assumptions made by Shokri et al.~\cite{shokri2017membership} achieving a model and data independent membership inference.
-In addition, there are several other subsequent score-based membership inference attacks.\cite{LBG17,YGFJ18,SSM19,hui2021practical,LLR20} In the area of decision-based attacks, Yeom et al.~\cite{YGFJ18} quantitatively analyzed the relationship between attack performance and loss for training and testing sets, and proposed the first decision-based attack, i.e., baseline-attack aforementioned.
-We also acknowledge that a concurrent work~\cite{choo2020label} proposes an approach similar to our boundary-attack.
+\mypara{Membership Inference} Membership inference attack has been successfully performed in various data domains, ranging form biomedical data~\cite{BBHM16,HZHBTWB19,HSRDTMPSNC08} to mobility traces~\cite{PTC18}.
+Shokri et al.~\cite{SSSS17} present the first membership inference attack against machine learning models.
+The general idea behind this attack is to use multiple shadow models to generate data to train multiple attack models (one for each class).
+These attack models take the target sample’s confidence scores as input and output its membership status, i.e., member or non-member.
+Salem et al.~\cite{SZHBFB19} later present another attack by gradually relaxing the assumptions made by Shokri et al.~\cite{SSSS17} achieving a model and data independent membership inference.
+In addition, there are several other subsequent score-based membership inference attacks~\cite{LBG17,YGFJ18,SSM19,HYYBGC21,LLR21}.
+In the area of decision-based attacks, Yeom et al.~\cite{YGFJ18} quantitatively analyzed the relationship between attack performance and loss for training and testing sets, and proposed the first decision-based attack, i.e., baseline attack aforementioned.
+We also acknowledge that a concurrent work~\cite{CTCP20} proposes an approach similar to our boundary attack.
 Specifically, the concurrent work assumes that an adversary has more knowledge of the target model, including training knowledge (model architecture, training algorithm, and training dataset size), and a shadow dataset from the same distribution as the target dataset to estimate the threshold.
 In our work, we relax all assumptions and propose a general threshold-choosing method.
 We further present a new perspective on the reasons for the success of membership inference.
 In addition, we introduce a novel transfer-attack.